hypnosapos/helm-chart-repository/charts/visdom/README.md

 ## Chart Details
 This chart will do the following:

-* Deploy visdom as deployment
+* Deploy visdom as kubernetes deployment resource

 ## Installing the Chart

-To install the chart with the release name `cartpole-rl-remote`:
+To install the chart type:

 ```bash
 $ helm install --name visdom hypnosapos/visdom